StarWhiz/docker_deployment_notes/jitsi-meet/README.md

 ### .env
 Here you want to edit the PUBLIC_URL to match your subdomain.example.com

-Then after saving this.
-Run the script called ./gen-passwords.sh to generate the 6 passwords.
+Then after saving this, run the script called ./gen-passwords.sh to generate the 6 passwords in the first few lines.
 ```
 # shellcheck disable=SC2034